Analysis: NHL playoffs open with upset-filled first round

 The NHL moves on without the star power of Stamkos, Kucherov, Gaudreau, Crosby, Evgeni Malkin, Alex Ovechkin and Auston Matthews and more.

-On the flip side, it’s a chance to shine a light on Avalanche forward Nathan MacKinnon, Blue Jackets defenseman Seth Jones and a lot of teams that haven’t had recent playoff success.
+On the flip side, it’s a chance to shine a light on Avalanche forward Nathan MacKinnon, Blue Jackets defenseman Seth Jones and others.
+And new blood, too: Three teams (Columbus, San Jose and St. Louis) have never won the Stanley Cup and it has been a while for some others (Colorado 2001, Dallas 1999 and New York 1983).

-“What can be really neat is the emerging of a new team or a new story, a new champion, which could be really good for the league and good for a market,” O’Reilly said.

-Only 24 players left in the playoffs have won the Stanley Cup.
-The Blue Jackets, Sharks and Blues are looking for the first title in franchise history.
+Only 24 players left in the playoffs have won the Stanley Cup and the championship seems truly up for grabs.

-For the 19th time in the past 20 years, the NHL will have a different champion from the previous season.
-And with many of the top regular-season teams gone, it’s anyone’s Cup.

 “It’s just one of those years where every team is so good, so deep,” Sharks defenseman Brenden Dillon said.
 “For every team that’s still in it, all eight teams, it’s open.”